Tetragen/ALGO2/README.md

-# Introduction to algorithms course
+# Graph algorithms and matching.
 This repository contains slides and exercices for 5th year students at epitech for the course "Algo2 : graph algorithms and matching".